Welcome to Justin B. O’Brien Reports – a behind the scenes look at my life as a career news gatherer. Feel free to tell me what you think!

-First a little bit about myself: I am an award winning News Cameraman/Editor and Journalist with 24 years of newsgathering experience – reporting, filming, editing and producing.
+First a little bit about myself: I am an award winning News Cameraman/Editor and Journalist with 27 years of news gathering experience – reporting, filming, editing and producing.

-The latest stories I’ve covered include the 2015 San Bernardino Terrorist Attack, Northern California Wildfires, 2015 Superbowl, the Mayweather/Pacquio fight, Texas Flooding, the Colorado Theatre Shootings, Ex-LAPD Christopher Dorner, the LAX Shooting, George Zimmerman LA Protests and numerous other breaking US news stories.
+The latest stories I’ve covered include the Napa Fires, 2017 Mexico City Earthquake, Las Vegas mass shooting, Hurricane Harvey and the Solar Eclipse.
+During the past two decades I’ve covered many major news events including: the Rio Olympics, 2015 San Bernardino Terrorist Attack, Super Bowls, the Mayweather/Pacquio fight, Texas Flooding, the Colorado Theatre Shootings, Ex-LAPD Christopher Dorner, the LAX Shooting, George Zimmerman LA Protests, Grammy and Oscars red carpet arrivals, September 11 Attacks, the Iraq War and numerous US breaking news stories.

 In 1994, I was posted to Nine Network Australia’s Los Angeles Bureau as a cameraman/editor.
-For the next decade I travelled the American continent with Nine Network reporters Robert Penfold, Mark Burrows, Nick McCallum and Michael Usher covering every major US news story.
+For the next decade I travelled the American continent covering every major US news story.

 This included the 1994 Los Angeles Earthquake, the Columbine School shooting, Academy Award ceremonys, 1996 Summer and 2002 Winter Olympics, the US Masters Golf and Presidential election campaigns.
 I was part of Nine’s team on the ground in New York, providing coverage of the aftermath of the terrorist attacks on September 11, 2001.

 March 2007, I reported from Afghanistan while travelling with Australian troops based in the Southern Uruzgan Provience.
-In February 2008, I was dispatched to East Timor again, this time to report on the attempted assassination of President Jose Ramos-Horta.
+In February 2008, I was dispatched to East Timor, this time to report on the attempted assassination of President Jose Ramos-Horta.

 In May 2009, I was employed on a three months contract with CBS News.
 Working as a cameraman/editor in CBS Newspath’s Los Angeles Bureau.
 The Santa Barbara Wildfires were a notable story I covered during this time.

-Returning to Darwin, I was sent to Padang, in southern Sumatra Indonesia in September to report on a 7 point 6 earthquake which struck the region.
+Returning to Darwin, I was sent to Padang, in southern Sumatra Indonesia in September to report on a 7 point 6 earthquake which devastated the region.

 In February 2011, I spent four-months volunteering as an English teacher in the coastal town of Nha Trang in Southern Vietnam.
 Whilst there I also constructed websites for local businesses.

-Born in Canberra Australia, I graduated from Daramalan College.
-I studied news writing at UCLA in Los Angeles as well as Business and American History at Santa Monica College.
+I grew up in Australia and graduated from Daramalan College.
+I’ve studied news writing at UCLA as well as Business and American History at Santa Monica College.